LucasDelfino92/morrowindsharp/modlist.md

     - Cell **Cavern of the Incarnate**
   - Save the plugin as **COI.esp**, overwriting the original when asked.
   - This keeps only the armor and clothing modifications on the Failed Incarnates.
 - [**Duke's Throne Room Overhaul**](https://www.nexusmods.com/morrowind/mods/48235) by Gavrilo93: makes the upper floor of the Grand Council Chambers of Ebonheart a proper throne room.
+- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
+Some guards have different loadouts and armor, and each have different faces.
 - [**No-Frills Closed Molag Mar**](https://www.nexusmods.com/morrowind/mods/47190) by Atrayonis: closes the Molag Mar canton, on account of the ashstorms.
 - [**No-Frills Open Vivec**](https://www.nexusmods.com/morrowind/mods/43714) by Atrayonis: opens up the Vivec cantons.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**: